laher/animoji/README.md

 - Output format: Animated GIF
 - For rotation animation (`360`): Input image must be square
 - For other animations: Any image size is supported

+## Performance Notes

+**Warning:** This program can consume significant memory and CPU resources when processing large images.
+Each frame requires full image processing, and multiple effects compound the computational cost.

+**Recommendations:**
+- **Use the `-resize` flag to reduce image dimensions.** The resize operation occurs at the start of processing, so reducing the image size will result in much less resource usage throughout the entire animation generation process.
+For example, use `-resize 128` or `-resize 256` for most use cases.
+- For high-resolution images (e.g., 4K or larger), always resize first to avoid excessive memory usage
+- Consider reducing frame count (`-frames`) for very large images
+- Processing multiple chained effects will use more resources than single effects